pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---MSX.md

 Creates a .img containing a binary that uses MSXDOS2 API calls.
 Additional functionality such as `mkdir()`, `chdir()` is available when compiling with the msxdos2 subtype.

+### ASMLIB

+ASMLIB is a library created to access MSX BIOS routines, MSX-DOS functions and UNAPI implementations, but can be used to execute any arbitrary assembler code.
+More information is available at [ASMLIB](ASMLIB)

 ### Experimental MSXDOS2 banking

 Support for creating banked programs that run under MSXDOS2 is available.
 This feature is experimental and may be rewritten in the future.